 - Locate items from within the repository to place

-- Once local items are in the repository, be sure to “relink to current location” from the menu list.
-This will ensure the links are maintained server side.
+- Once local items are in the repository, be sure to check that the links have been updated to reflect the location in the repository.
+If not, then use the relink to current location from the connector burger menu list.
+This will ensure the links are maintained server-side.

 You will be asked if you want to Upload new file or Replace.
 As a new file, you need to choose Upload new file and then Upload.

-After you have worked on your file (following instructions above for placing assets), use the Nuxeo CC Connector fly out menu to upload the file as before.
-This time, choose to “Replace” the file.
-This will override the previous version in the repository (and will version the file according to your company’s versioning policy in Nuxeo).
+After you have worked on your file (following instructions above for placing assets), use the Nuxeo Adobe connector fly out menu to upload the file as before.
+Use "Replace" to update the same file in the DAM.
+Use "New" to create a new file in the DAM.

-Photoshop and Illustrator have both access to Nuxeo CC Connector when you install the program.
+Photoshop and Illustrator have access to Nuxeo CC connector when you install the program.

 If you want to edit an existing file from your Nuxeo account:

-- Drag and Drop your asset from Connector, just like you would in InDesign.
+- Drag and Drop your asset from the connector.

 A copy of the file will be saved locally at